avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-31-1-setup-your-pi.md

 1. Plug in the power supply to the micro USB connector on the Pi.
 2. Open a web browser by clicking on the globe icon in the top left toolbar.

+{:.steps}
+### Change Keyboard Layout (Optional)
+The Raspberry Pi, by default, has the keyboard layout set to the United Kingdom.
+If you wish to change this, open a Terminal window and run the following command:

+`raspi-config`

+You will be presented with a menu in your terminal window.
+Do the following to change the keyboard layout:

+1. Select Internationalization
+2. Select Keyboard Setup
+3. Choose your preferred layout
+4. Choose your preferred language, e.g. *English (US)* for American English

 {:.verify}
 ### Checkpoint 1
 1. Make sure you're connected to the internet and are able to navigate to [https://developer.amazon.com](https://developer.amazon.com).